SnapLogic/documentation/autosync/config-bigquery-as-destination.md

 To configure BigQuery as a new connection:

--   Provide a unique, meaningful name such as `Sales-Shared-BigQuery.` If an asset with the same name exists, an `Asset conflict error message` is displayed.
+-   Provide a unique, meaningful name such as `Sales-Shared-BigQuery.` If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
 -   Authorize AutoSync with your Google account.

 After authorization: